chettri-05/Singlecell-analysis-using-publicly-available-datasets/README.md

 # Singlecell-analysis-using-publicly-available-datasets
-# 🫁 Single-cell RNA-seq Analysis of Stage III Squamous Cell Lung Carcinoma (NSCLC)
+# 🫁 Single-cell RNA-seq Analysis of NSCLC Tumor Cells (Demonstration Project)

-This repository contains analysis of a **10x Genomics single-cell RNA-seq dataset** derived from Stage III squamous cell lung carcinoma (NSCLC) tumor samples.
+This repository contains a **demonstration workflow for single-cell RNA sequencing (scRNA-seq) analysis** using a publicly available dataset of Stage III squamous cell lung carcinoma (NSCLC) tumor cells.

-The dataset consists of dissociated tumor cells (DTCs) processed using the **10x Genomics Chromium X platform (5' Gene Expression v2 chemistry)**.
+> ⚠️ **Disclaimer:**
+> This project is intended **for educational and demonstration purposes only**.
+It is not a clinical study and does not claim any novel biological discovery.

 ---

 # 🧬 Dataset Overview

-## 🫁 Biological source
+## 🫁 Biological context
 - Disease: Non-small cell lung cancer (NSCLC)
 - Subtype: Squamous cell carcinoma
 - Stage: III